welford/qurp/README.md

 Building
 ------------------------

--You will to place a copy of the original games files under Winquake/id1
+You will to place a copy of the original games files under Winquake/id1
+##be wary that linux's file system is case sensitive, if you see a PAK0.pak or PAK1.pak within the Winquake/id1 folder rename them to pak0.pak and pak1.pak respectivly

 In my case I have qurp installed in /home/pi/programming/qurp